aadomn/skinny/README.md

 - `armv8a`: ARMv8-A assembly implementation for AArch64 Cortex-A processors.
 - `x86`: SSSE3 intrinsics implementation for x86 processors with support of SSSE3 instructions.

-Note that the Romulus implementations have also been submitted to the [SUPERCOP benchmarking suite](https://bench.cr.yp.to/index.html).
+Note that the Romulus implementations have also been submitted to the [eBACS benchmarking suite](https://bench.cr.yp.to/index.html).